nicolasdb/nicolasdb.github.io/_portfolio/quest-vulca.md

 - There is some project coming, I miss some skills in my community.
 How to find people elsewhere? but then I will probably have to pay them more for travel and hosting.
 - As a fabmanager, there is an insanely LOT of things to do.
 I don't want to babysit someone on top of my tasks.
 [Ask me if have I the time for that?](https://s5.favim.com/610/141206/angry-dinossaur-finger-funny-Favim.com-2289765.jpg)
 - I don't know you!
-How do I know you're not full of BS?
+How do I know if you're not full of BS?
 - And more importantly,
   <img src="/assets/images/portfolio/clayD.gif" height="100px">
 What kind of admin I'll have to do to benefit of this?